 Cons: Pricey for individuals, traffic will still be a factorContinue to 5 of 5 below.

 05 of 05

 Traveling to Atlantic City from New York City by train isn't as easy as it should be.
-You'll need to travel to Philadelphia and transfer to the New Jersey Transit service to Atlantic City.
+You'll need to travel to Philadelphia and transfer to the New Jersey Transit service to Atlantic City (direct train service between NYC and Atlantic City on the ACES Train has been discontinued).
 This will then leave you at the Atlantic City train station, which is about half a mile from the Boardwalk.
 Amtrak and New Jersey Transit trains travel from Penn Station in Manhattan to 30th Street Station (direct on Amtrak; via Trenton on NJ Transit.)
 Train travel takes at least 3 hours and 45 minutes but can take longer depending on schedules.
 You can purchase tickets in advance on Amtrak's website or in person at Penn Station.
-It's worth noting that direct train service between NYC and Atlantic City on the ACES Train has been discontinued.

-Pros: More comfortable than the bus, avoid traffic
+Pros: More comfortable than the bus, avoids traffic

 Cons: Pricey (costs ~$100, depending on route & times), takes a long time